slanand/TrashBlaster/README.md

 Using Terminal:
 - cd into Trashblaster directory in which the "trashBlaster.py" file and all its gif images are saved.
-- Run the python interpreter by typing 'python' into terminal.
+- Run the python interpreter by typing `python` into terminal.
 - Type `execfile("trashBlaster.py")`

 Using a multi-language text editor: